conda-forge/admin-requests/README.md

 ## Mark packages as broken on conda-forge

-If you want to mark a package as broken on `conda-forge`, send a Pull Request adding a new `.txt` file in `broken/` with a list of the full names of the packages to which the `broken` label will be added.
-See `broken/example.txt` for an example.
+If you want to mark a package as broken on `conda-forge`, send a Pull Request adding a new `.yml` file in `requests` folder with a list of the full names of the packages for which the `broken` label will be added.
+See `examples/broken.yml` for an example.

 Guidelines for marking packages as broken: